Skip to content

 3. People who share with one another voluntarily and among themselves in this space.

-MVP Principle – Most Valuable People -Community Managers are tasked with identifying, encouraging, and supporting external advocates and empowering them to be leaders.
+Community Managers are tasked with identifying, encouraging, and supporting external advocates and empowering them to be leaders.
 This happens when sharing insider knowledge, grinding special privileges, or through recognition.
-If done thoughtfully, this allows for the co-creation of content and members who will offer to help with onboarding and provide new members with a great experience.

 Set goals (KPIs) tied to stakeholders and only report the goals tied to the business goals and overall digital strategy.
 Examples are reduced costs, increased customer satisfaction, revenue, or growth in advocacy.

-Pick a focus from SPAN – Support, Product, Ambassador, or Network.
+Support, Product, Ambassador, or Network.
 Adrian says, “A great community probably has all four components.
-However, start by choosing the best fit for your first focus,” recommending not working on all these areas simultaneously.
+Start by choosing the best fit for your first focus,”

-Get Strategic with CARGO – Solidify your community concept, acquire your members, find ways to keep them coming back (retention), return to the community goal and adjust when needed, and visualize the outcomes and how you and your stakeholders will define success.
+Solidify your community concept.
+Acquire your members.
+Find ways to keep them coming back (retention).
+Return to the community goal and adjust when needed.
+Visualize the outcomes and how you and your stakeholders will define success.

 Community Guidelines should provide the mission and expectations of member behaviors to create the community culture.
 Don’t just list “rules” but guide members on “best practices” for the space.

-Categories or Topics in a Community – Consider each category as its culture and avoid conversation paralysis by not making so many category options that people don’t know where to start a discussion.
+Consider each category as its culture.
+Avoid conversation paralysis by not making so many category options.
+This ensures people don’t know where to start a discussion.

 Community Management Skills